 13. PayPal is Your Agent for Receiving Payment.

-You represent and warrant to PayPal that each transaction that you process through the PayPal Complete Payments with Custom Card Field or Virtual Terminal services is solely in payment for your provision of bona fide goods and/or services to your customers (each, a “Payor”).
+You represent and warrant to PayPal that each transaction that you process through the ACP or VT services is solely in payment for your provision of bona fide goods and/or services to your customers (each, a “Payor”).
 You hereby designate PayPal, and PayPal hereby agrees to serve, as your limited agent for the sole purpose of receiving such payments on your behalf from your Payors.
 You agree that upon PayPal receiving payment from a Payor: (a) you shall be deemed to have received payment from such Payor, (b) such Payor’s obligation to you in connection with such payment shall be satisfied in full, (c) any claim you have for such payment against such Payor shall be extinguished and (d) you are obligated to deliver the applicable goods and/or services to the Payor, in each case regardless of whether or when PayPal remits such payment to you.
-PayPal will remit to you in accordance with this Agreement, or apply as an offset to any obligation you may have to PayPal, any such payments it receives on your behalf.
+PayPal will remit to you in accordance with this ACP/VT Agreement or apply as an offset to any obligation you may have to PayPal, any such payments it receives on your behalf.
 Any receipt provided to the Payor shall be binding on you and shall satisfy all applicable regulatory requirements.
 This paragraph states the entirety of PayPal’s duties as your agent for receipt of payment, and no other duties shall be implied by PayPal’s undertaking to act in that capacity.

 b.
 Indemnification.
-You agree to defend, indemnify and hold PayPal, its parent, officers, directors and employees harmless from any claim or demand (including attorneys’ fees) made or incurred by any third party due to or arising (i) out of your breach of this CCF/VT Agreement; (ii) your use of the Products or the PayPal services accessed through the Products; (iii) your fraudulent transaction or data incidents.
+You agree to defend, indemnify and hold PayPal, its parent, officers, directors and employees harmless from any claim or demand (including attorneys’ fees) made or incurred by any third-party due to or arising (i) out of your breach of this ACP/VT Agreement; (ii) your use of the Products or the PayPal services accessed through the Products; (iii) your fraudulent transaction or data incidents.

 c.
 No Waiver.
 Our failure to act with respect to a breach by you or others does not waive our right to act with respect to subsequent or similar breaches.